Image

 Photo by Mandy Glass

 I landed with no issues and parked the plane near the gathering of people who had been waiting for me.
 I asked who had called our base and a young man put up his hand.
-A young couple emerged from the back of the crowd, holding their son; I guessed 7 months old.
+A young couple emerged from the back of the crowd, holding their daughter; I guessed 7 months old.
 I could hear the baby’s lungs struggling to fill with air, and I knew this was a critically important flight!
 The aid post worker had asked if another young girl and her baby could join the flight to the hospital, and so I wrote them down on the load manifest.

 And then a third young father said, “Please, my wife is in the aid post with our baby.
 They need a doctor also!”
 I confirmed with the aid post worker and told this young man to go as quickly as he could to bring them.
 “Just a couple minutes,” he insisted, and went running off.